Course Information

 What should I bring on the swim?

 For your feeds, we recommend having the first few feeds mixed and ready to go in your feed bottles.
-For the remaining feeds, bring a 1-gallon jug of water and instructions on what you want mixed or have your feeds mixed in 1-gallon jugs and ready to pour into your feed bottles.

 Do bring a towel and clothes to change into after your swim.